Wales Autism Research Centre

 The Adult Repetitive Behaviours Questionnaire (RBQ-2A) is a self-report measure of repetitive behaviours.
 There is evidence of its suitability for use by adults and by young people aged 13 years upwards.

-For further details of the history of the Repetitive Behaviour Questionnaires, including the original Repetitive Behaviour Questionnaire and a list of available translations, please read the Background Information for RBQ document.
+For further details about the Repetitive Behaviour Questionnaires, including a list of available translations, please read the Background Information for RBQ document.